DavideSirico/car_scanner/README.md

 This project is made to collect, display and analyze information about your car and visualize them in a grafana dashboard.
 In particular the project aims to provide a solution for reading and monitoring OBD-II (On-Board Diagnostics) data from a vehicle, log the data in a local SQLite database, and periodically send it to a remote server.
 The system also uses LED indicators to provide feedback on the vehicle's connection status and operations.
 The software is designed to run as a systemd service on a Linux-based environment.

+TODO PHOTO
 ### Key Features:
 - OBD-II data collection and logging
 - LED feedback system (Blue, Red, Green)
 - SQLite database to store sensor data
-- Remote server data upload via SCP
+- Remote server data upload via rsync
 - Gear estimation from RPM and speed
 - Automatic reconnection to OBD and Bluetooth
 - Graceful shutdown using a physical switch